 - In the past we often used an hour of time savings as the break-even point for purchasing an Individual Lightning Lane, and now Flight of Passage and Rise of the Resistance pretty easily pass that mark under almost any conditions.
 You’ll have a harder time getting over that bar at Magic Kingdom, and it’s virtually impossible to save an hour right now at Cosmic Rewind.

 - Cosmic Rewind is an anomaly.
 Virtual queue wait times are spiky, but generally somewhere around the 40-55 minute range in the middle of the day.
 Individual Lightning Lane wait times, though … aren’t much better.
 You can save something like 20 or 30 minutes by purchasing ILL for Cosmic Rewind, but really you’re purchasing a guaranteed chance to ride if you miss the windows for obtaining boarding groups.

 Individual Lightning Lane Cost Per Minute

-The numbers in the table above represent the amount of money that you will pay to skip one minute of standby wait at each ILL attraction.
-Because we know the price of an ILL, and we know the time savings, we can calculate the cost of each minute of time saved and then average them all out.
-So on any given weekday, you can spend 37 cents per minute to skip the standby at Expedition Everest, or you can pay 20 cents per minute to skip the standby at Flight of Passage instead.
+The numbers in the table above represent the amount of money that you will pay to skip one hour of standby wait at each ILL attraction.
+Because we know the price of each ILL each day, and we know the time savings, we can calculate the cost of each hour of time saved and then average them all out.
+So on any day, you can spend approximately $42 per hour to skip the virtual queue at Cosmic Rewind (this is unchanged from our last update) , or you can pay $11 per hour to skip the standby at Flight of Passage instead.
+Very different value propositions.